Gigaspaces/xap-docs/site-hugo/content/xap/12.3/admin/leader-election-consistency-biased.markdown

 * If the minority segment holds leadership, it will relinquish it, and will suspend itself until it rejoins the majority.
 * The majority segment will select a new leader if needed, knowing that the minority will relinquish the previous leader.

-In XAP, consistency-biased leader election is used when the space is deployed on an environmenent managed by a [XAP Manager](xap-manager.html) cluster.
+In XAP, consistency-biased leader election is used when the space is deployed on an environment managed by a [XAP Manager](xap-manager.html) cluster.
 Each manager contains an embedded Apache Zookeeper node (znode), and together they provide the necessary environment to ensure consistency.

 # What is Apache Zookeeper?